-As a registered student, you have the opportunity to engage as students, not only within your course but also across programmes through the forum Connecting As Students (CAS) space.
-CAS is The UWI Open Campus community forum space for all registered undergraduate and postgraduate online students.
+Students have the opportunity to engage each other not only within their courses but also across programmes through the forum Connecting As Students (CAS) space.
+CAS is The UWI Global Campus community forum space for all registered online students.
 The purpose of this space is to bridge the digital divide across all categories of students by giving students the opportunity to communicate with each other virtually to share ideas, to seek information from peers; to post questions and receive feedback; and to participate in general student-to-student engagement.
 Registered students, after gaining access to their courses, may access this CAS space by clicking the link found in their courses on the Learning Exchange.